 It is also important that the appraisal or disciplinary action be unfair.
-If the negative job appraisal is true, such as the employee’s sales figures have fallen in the past 12 months, or the employee has systematically broken office rules, there is no point in sending a rebuttal letter.
-It will make the employee look like an inflexible and argumentative troublemaker.
+If the negative job appraisal is true, such as your sales figures have fallen in the past 12 months, or you systematically broken office rules, there is no point in sending a rebuttal letter.
+It will make you look like an inflexible and argumentative troublemaker.

 An effective rebuttal letter should: